What is the Water Quality in Weston, Florida?

-Let’s dive deeper into what’s in Weston water.
+Let’s look closer at what’s in Weston water.

 Here are the top 4 chemical compounds in your water and what health issues they can potentially cause: